getgrav/grav-learn/pages/03.themes/02.theme-tutorial/docs.md

 ! **TIP:** If variable is safe to render and contains HTML, always use `|raw` filter to make the template to work with `autoescape` turned on.

 !!
-It is very important to either turn on `autoescape` setting from your [System Configuration](/basics/grav-configuration#twig) or to remember to escape every single variable in template files to make your site safe against XSS attacks.
+It is very important to either turn on the `autoescape` setting in [System Configuration](/basics/grav-configuration#twig) or to remember to escape every single variable in template files to make your site safe against [XSS attacks](https://developer.mozilla.org/en-US/docs/Glossary/Cross-site_scripting).

 ## Step 5 - Breaking it Down